jluzardo1971/ActiveGantt/README.md

 * A Silverlight control written in C# (ActiveGanttCSE)
 * An HTML5/JavaScript/JQuery component (ActiveGanttJQW)

-Each port is available under a different github project.
+Each port is available under a different github repository.
 The most up to date ports are ActiveGanttVC, ActiveGanttCSN, ActiveGanttCSW and ActiveGanttJQW.